 All Open events run by Counties or Clubs require a licence unless specifically exempted through the general provisions detailed in the Licensing and Master Point Handbook, or through a written authority from the EBU.

 Licence fees are charged per table per session for single venue events, and per English venue for multi-venue (e.g. simultaneous) events.
-Fees should be sent to the EBU within one calendar month of the conclusion of the event Current Licence Fees for 2020/21: Unless stated otherwise all prices are per table per session (p.t.p.s)
+Fees should be sent to the EBU within one calendar month of the conclusion of the event Current Licence Fees for 2023/24 and New Fees for 2024/25: Unless stated otherwise all prices are per table per session (p.t.p.s)

 |Events run by an affiliated club/county|